NicolaLovo/GoogleCloudNotes/ch6-compute-engine/ch6.5-managing-instances.md

 Instance can be restarted or deleted

 - Cost: resources attached to instance -> static IPs, disks

+### Compute engine instance schedules

+Compute Engine instance schedules allow you to automatically start and stop instances at specific times(or cron expressions).
+Useful for batch jobs that have predictable duration and time of execution.

 ## Instance live migration